realA10001986/Time-Circuits-Display/README.md

 - and has been receiving data for 15-20 mins at least once a month.

 If/as long as the GPS receiver has a fix and receives data from satellites, the dot in the present time's year field is lit.

+####GPS for speed

+One nice feature of GPS is that the receiver can deliver current speed of movement.
+If the Time Cicuits are, for instance, mounted in a car or on a boat, and a speedo display is connected, this display will be just that: A real speedometer.

+## Temperature sensor

+Unless you do time travelling on a regular basis, the speedo display is idle most of the time in a typical home setup.
+To give it more of a purpose, the software supports connecting a MCP9808-based temperature sensor to the i2c bus (readily available from Adafruit, product number 1782).
+After connecting this sensor and enabling it in the Config Portal, the speedo display will show the ambient temperature in idle mode.
+(Note that you need a speedo display in order to use the temperature sensor.)

 ## WiFi power saving features